st4rdog/st4rdog.github.io/_tutorials/unity/system/rewind.md

 # OPTIONS - GENERAL
 isHidden : false
 ---
-To rewind your game, all you have to do is track/log the <a href="http://docs.unity3d.com/ScriptReference/Transform-position.html">positions</a> of everything that you want to be rewindable.
+To rewind your game, all you have to do is track/log the <a href="http://docs.unity3d.com/ScriptReference/Transform-position.html" class="external">positions</a> of everything that you want to be rewindable.

+* TOC
+{:toc}

 ## Outline